The Top Healthy Lifestyle Tips - PrescriptionPoint

 • Lansoprazole

-The above are the most common medicines to treat GERD, but there are other medical options as well.
-Moreover, your physician may refer you to a gastroenterologist for further testing as well.
+The above are the most common medicines to treat GERD.
+But there are other medical options as well.
+Moreover, your physician may also refer you to a gastroenterologist for further testing.

 Home Remedies to Treat GERD

 You can take steps at home to relieve your GERD symptoms.
-Some of the things that can help include elevating your head at bedtime and improving your digestion.
+Here are some of the things that can help.

-• Eat three to four hours before bedtime to give your food time to digest properly while you’re still awake.
+• Eat three to four hours before bedtime.
+It’ll give your food time to digest while still awake.

-• Elevate your head when you get ready for bed by propping your pillows up high.
+• Elevate your head when you get ready for bed.
+You can prop your pillows up high.

 • Sleep on your left side to avoid irritation due to the shape of the stomach.

-Following these tips will help relieve your GERD and allow you to sleep more soundly through the night.
+Following these tips will help relieve your GERD.
+Plus, it’ll allow you to sleep more well through the night.

 Final Words

-We hope that now you know the gastroesophageal reflux disease symptoms that you might experience when you have GERD.
-This condition can be managed with medication, proper diet, and sleep adjustments.
-If you’re experiencing any of these symptoms, you should immediately visit your doctor.
-And, if you already have a prescription from your doctor and are looking for affordable medications, contact our pharmacy to learn how you can save on a wide variety of prescriptions.
+We hope that you know the symptoms of gastroesophageal reflux disease.
+You might experience these when you have GERD.
+Yet, this condition can cure with medication, proper diet, and sleep adjustments.
+You should immediately visit your doctor if you experience any of these symptoms.
+If you already have a prescription from your doctor, contact our pharmacy.
+We offer affordable medications and help you save on various prescriptions.

 References